 The public offering price of our common stock is substantially higher than the net tangible book value per share of our common stock as of March 31, 2020, before giving effect to this offering.
-At an assumed public offering price of \$\\\\ per share (which was the last reported sale price on June \\\, 2020), and after deducting estimated offering expenses and estimated sales agent commissions payable by us, our as adjusted net tangible book value per share after giving effect to the sale of shares of our common stock in the aggregate amount of \$\\\\ at the assumed offering price would be \$\\\\ .
-Accordingly, purchasers of shares of our common stock in this offering will incur immediate and substantial dilution of approximately \$\\\ per share, representing the difference between the as adjusted book value per share of our securities after the offering and the book value per share of our securities prior to the offering as of March 31, 2020.
+At an assumed public offering price of \$0.9446 per share, which was our closing price in the Nasdaq Capital Market on July 21, 2020, and after deducting estimated offering expenses and estimated sales agent commissions payable by us, our as adjusted net tangible book value per share after giving effect to the sale of shares of our common stock in the aggregate amount of \$\\\\\ at the assumed offering price would be \$\\\\\.
+Accordingly, purchasers of shares of our common stock in this offering will incur immediate and substantial dilution of approximately \$\\\\\ per share, representing the difference between the as adjusted book value per share of our securities after the offering and the book value per share of our securities prior to the offering as of March 31, 2020.
 If the price at which the shares of our common stock are sold in this offering increases, the dilution experienced by such purchasers will increase proportionately.
 Furthermore, if the remaining outstanding note is converted, or if outstanding options or warrants are exercised, you could experience further dilution.
 For a further description of the dilution that our stockholders will experience immediately after this offering, see the section in this prospectus supplement entitled "Dilution" in this prospectus.